jamzigod/Adidas-Account-Creator/README.md

-# Adidas-Account-Generator
+# Adidas-Account-Creator
-Adidas account generator for UK/US with captcha bypass.
+Adidas account creator for UK/US with captcha bypass.

 Must have Python 3 to run this script.